Trial of An Offence Before a Court Session

 In the case of T.V.Sharma versus R.Meeriah, 1980

 The Court has to thoroughly investigate the entire case before making an order for discharge.
-It is called the charge arguments.
+It is called the charge argument.

 Framing of Charge

-As per section 228 of the Criminal Procedure Code,1973, while framing charges court shall only consider that there is a prime facie case against the accused/offender or not.
+As per section 228 of the Criminal Procedure Code,1973, while framing charges, Court shall only consider whether there is a prima facie case against the accused/offender or not.

 Conviction on plea Guilty